MarikIshtar007/facebook_posts/README.md

 A Flutter Package that queries posts from a group to be used in your Flutter app.
 This is done without the aid of Facebook API, so no worrying of registration and limitations.

+Credits to ayob#4578 (Discord) for writing the core logic of the package.

 ## Using

 You can either wrap the method callback inside a future, to call the method.
 Or build up a custom Widget Tree to get the Posts.

 The method **getFbData()** returns a list of **"FbPost"** Object.
 The Object has two properties, namely a title of the Post and a List of URL's of type String.
 It has the Pictures posted along with post.

 ```dart
 // the FbPost Class for reference